kr3l/vl53l1x-js/README.md

 # vl53l1x-js

 Javascript library for the VL53L1X Laser Ranger.
-It wraps the ST C++ API code using napi.
+This code is a javascript port of some of the C api code provided by STMicroelectronics.

 Tested on Raspberry PI Zero.